philipBst/github-react/README.md

 pnpm dev
 ```

-Then your local development server should start on [https://localhost:5173](https://localhost:5173)
+That's it, your local development server should start on [https://localhost:5173](https://localhost:5173)

 ## Alternatively